 - All those gifts.
 You'll likely spend $100 on a wedding gift, $50 for a bridal shower gift, and $50 for an engagement gift.
 Of course, you might spend this much anyway if you were only a guest, but these costs are ones you'll need to budget for.

 - Throwing the engagement party and bridal shower.
 As part of the bridal party, you may be expected to kick in for the costs—the invitations, food, favors, and decor.
 These vary depending on how many guests you're inviting and how fancy the parties are, but a typical cost is $50 per host per event, so $100 total.

 - The bachelorette party.
-In addition to what you normally spend for a night on the town, bachelorette parties mean you'll be kicking in for the bride's drinks and entertainment, and probably buying a few naughty favors.
+In addition to what you normally spend for a night on the town, bachelorette parties mean you'll be kicking in for the bride's drinks and entertainment, and probably buying a few naughty favors and items for games.
 Budget $100 for these "extras."
 If it's a destination bachelorette—like a girls' weekend in Vegas—that cost goes way up.

 So what's the total damage for being in a wedding?
 At least $1,000 (and that amount can easily and quickly balloon).
 Fortunately, there are ways to be a bridesmaid on a budget.